DesafianteHarmoniaCeleste/Data-Structure/README.md

+TP01- basic writting/reading operations in a binary file usign header
-TP02 - all the operations made by a hard disk - considering data/memory trash - using binary files
+TP02 - all the operations made by a hard disk - considering data/memory trash - using binary files - its a TP01.updated version
 TP03 - graphs studies - Djikstra/Kosaraju algorithms - DFS operations